fanout/pygripcontrol/README.md

     server.server_close()
 ```

 WebSocket example using the Tornado 4.0.2 module.
 A client connects to a GRIP proxy via WebSockets and the proxy forward the request to the origin.
 The origin accepts the connection over a WebSocket and responds with a control message indicating that the client should be subscribed to a channel.
 Note that in order for the GRIP proxy to properly interpret the control messages, the origin must provide a 'grip' extension in the 'Sec-WebSocket-Extensions' header.
 This is accomplished by overriding the 'get' method in the handler and implementing a custom WebSocketProtocol class.
-Also note that a significant amount of code was removed from the 'get' and '_accept_connection' for the sake of readability and should be replaced if using this code in a real environment.
+Also note that a significant amount of code was removed from the 'get' and '_accept_connection' methods for the sake of readability and should be replaced if using this code in a real environment.

 ```python
 import threading, time